Carly McKillip

 Carly Maria McKillip (born February 13, 1989) is a Canadian former actress and singer.
 She is known for her title role in the television series Alice, I Think.
+She also provided the voice of Sakura Avalon, the title character of the Nelvana-dubbed anime television series Cardcaptors.
 She was occasionally miscredited as Carly McKillup.
-She also provided the voice of Sakura Avalon, the title character of the Nelvana-dubbed anime television series Cardcaptors.

 Biography

 McKillip was born in Vancouver, British Columbia.
 Her father, Tom McKillip, is a record producer, and her mother, Lynda McKillip, is a songwriter.
 She has a younger sister named Britt McKillip, who is also an actress.
 She married Darren Savard, lead guitarist for Dallas Smith, on May 9, 2015.
 They have a son born on June 29, 2019.
 Their second son was born a few years later.

 McKillip played the title role in Alice, I Think, a Canadian television series that aired 2006 on The Comedy Network and CTV.
 She is also the former lead vocalist in the Vancouver band Borderline, and performed together with her sister Britt in the country group One More Girl.
 Their debut album, Big Sky, was released in October 2009.
 In addition to this, the country duo came out with a new single called "The Hard Way" in 2014.